amankrs21/Finance-Portfolio/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE]
+This project is private and not licensed.

 ## Note